-In Brisbane, when you mention Turtles Hatching, Bundaberg is the first destination that comes to mind.
-During the turtle hatching season, the Mon Repos Turtle Centre allows groups of visitors to witness a magic moment.
+When you mention turtles hatching to anyone in Brisbane, Bundaberg is often the first destination that comes to mind.
+During the turtle hatching season, the Mon Repos Turtle Centre allows groups of visitors to tag along with their volunteers to witness a magic moment.

 Seeing wild baby turtles reaching the ocean for the first time must be amongst all nature and wildlife lovers’ dreams.

 In Australia, the turtle nesting season starts in November and the hatching season is from January to March.
 Mon Repos Beach, at the north of Bundaberg, Heron Island and Lady Elliot Island are the three most famous spots to take part in this incredible experience of seeing turtles hatching.

 Out of the three, experiencing the turtles hatching in Bundaberg is the cheapest option by far.
 It’s not as private as on the islands, but it remains a once-in-a-lifetime experience.